argoproj/argoproj/community/membership.md

 ### Requirements

-The process for becoming an subproject lead should be defined in the SIG charter of the SIG owning the subproject.
+The process for becoming a subproject lead should be defined in the SIG charter of the SIG owning the subproject.
 Unlike the roles outlined above, the Leads of a subproject are typically limited to a relatively small group of decision makers and updated as fits the needs of the subproject.

-The following apply to the subproject for which one would be an lead.
+The following apply to the subproject for which one would be a lead.

 - Deep understanding of the technical goals and direction of the subproject
 - Deep understanding of the technical domain of the subproject